AlistairKeiller/quantris/README.md

 + R: restart

 ## Game Functions
 + Measurement: It will check if the observed pieces are measured with the same probabilities as the desired state, ignoring all phase factors.
-The game will clear all pieces to the Left of the measurement, rewarding the player with 10 points each.
+The game will clear all pieces to the left of the measurement, rewarding the player with 10 points each.
 + Clear Lines: It will clear a line if filled, rewarding 100, 300, 500, and 800 points for a single, double, triple, and quadruple clear, respectively.
 + Falling Piece: The piece will fall one block every second without the left arrow pressed and once every 1/5 second with the left arrow pressed.
-+ Rotation: Using the SRS kickback system, the piece will rotate according to the official Tetromino shape locations.
++ Rotation: The piece will rotate according to the official Tetromino shape locations using the SRS kickback system.
 + Lose Condition: The game will be lost if the measurement is incorrect or a piece is placed out of bounds.
 + Piece Generation: A new piece will be generated, with a control gate or anti-control (50/50 chance) in a set location for each piece (the I piece never gets either because the control gate would have nothing to point to on a sideways I), and with otherwise completely random gates

 ## Game Archetecture Notes
 + All Peicies are an entity with a location rather than an array grid
-+ All locations are tracked through the proporties of the entity, then updated using the `update_block_transforms`, `hide_outside_blocks`, and `move_control_wires` methods.
++ All locations are tracked through the entity's properties, then updated using the `update_block_transforms,` `hide_outside_blocks,` and `move_control_wires` methods.
++ Entities are never regenerated; each entity will last the lifetime of each block it represents rather than being respawned at some point.
-+ Entities never despawn; the only difference between a falling and stationary block is in the `Piece` attribute.
++ The only difference between a falling and stationary block is in the `Piece` attribute.

 ## Developer Notes
 Run: `cargo run`